 This leads into adding a clearance for parts that mate together.
 Since 3D printing is additive, it tends to err on the side of more material than less material.
 This means that if you design two parts that were meant to perfectly mate together, they will not.
 We describe this tolerance as ½ the diameter of the nozzle.
 Your 3D design should take this tolerance into consideration before submitting your order to a professional 3D printing service.

 So if you were printing your part in draft resolution, which means we will be using a 0.6mm nozzle, the clearance required for parts mating together would need to be at least 0.3mm.
 The same is true on finer resolution prints, just with a tighter tolerance.

 This is crucial to factor into your part before submitting for printing, because there will be no way for our team to recognize this until after it is printed.
 Then you will be left with a lot of sanding.

-Post Processed While this is always getting larger, professional 3D printing, especially the machines we use in house, are limited in their build volume.
-The majority of our production machines are around 10” x 10” x 10”, but we have a couple of specialty printers that can get up to 15” in all directions.
+While build volume is always getting larger for professional 3D printing there are limitations in their build volume.
+The majority of our production machines produce parts up to 12” x 10” x 10”, but we have a couple of specialty printers that can get up to 15” in all directions.

 We are able to print parts larger than this, as long as they can be sectioned up and plastic welded together after printing.
-We can then bondo and spray paint the part to look as though it is one unit, but it will have an added cost and not be as mechanically strong or accurate as a part printed in one piece.
+We can then bond the parts together and paint the assembly to look as though it is one unit.
+Bonded parts will have an added cost and will not be as mechanically strong or accurate as a parts printed in one piece.

 While these steps may seem like a lot to comprehend when first getting used to 3D printing, you will start to notice how these rules become intuitive after a few designs.
 These design limitations will also decrease over time as the technology around 3D printing gets even more advanced.